SurajAiri/story_stream_frontend/README.md

-# Story Stream - AI-Powered Video Automation Platform
+# Clip Craft - AI-Powered Video Automation Platform

 The first AI platform that automatically converts startup stories into polished Instagram Reels.
 From script to final video in minutes, not hours.